ferlopezm94/relay-race-nao-contest-2015/README.md

-# relay-race-nao-contest-2015
+# Contest of Robotics and Artificial Intelligence NAO 2015
+## Relay Race Category
-Code for Relay Race category.
+Code used for Relay Race category.